 In managed-futures investing, the fund manager is responsible for creating a diversified portfolio of futures contracts that can cover a variety of asset classes, including:

 Keep in mind, though, that while managed futures appear similar to mutual funds or exchange-traded funds (ETFs), they’re actually very different.
-Though both give you exposure to a basket of investments, managed-futures accounts are not funded with pooled money like a mutual fund or an ETF.
+Though both give you exposure to a basket of investments, managed futures accounts are not funded with pooled money like a mutual fund or an ETF.
 In contrast, CTAs build portfolios based on an individual client’s preferences, needs and objectives.

 The Pros of Investing in Managed Futures

 - Diversification: Managed futures is one way to add an alternative asset class to your portfolio.
-They typically have low correlation to traditional asset classes, such as stocks, bonds or even real estate, which can help to balance out risk in a portfolio.
+They typically have a low correlation to traditional asset classes, such as stocks, bonds or even real estate, which can help to balance out risk in a portfolio.

 - Volatility hedge: Volatility is natural as the stock market moves in cycles.
 By adding hedging strategies, such as managed futures, you can construct a portfolio that’s better equipped to ride out the occasional ups and downs.